rmalchow/ldap/README.md

 ## What this IS

-this application is a small and simple UI to manage a basic LDAP setup. it currently works with 389ds, and it can do basic user and group management tasks. it also allows you to delegate certain things (e.g. manage users of one group) without dealing with LDAP ACLs.
+this application is a small and simple UI to manage a basic LDAP setup. it currently works with an embedded Apache DS, and it can do basic user and group management tasks. it also allows you to delegate certain things (e.g. manage users of one group) without dealing with LDAP ACLs.

 behind the scenes, all LDAP operations are executed by a single user, which will need extensive privileges. in the example setup, this is `cn=Directory Manager`, but you can create your own user if you want.